benjaminbialy/benjaminbialy/README.md

 </div>

 ### 🧑‍💻 I'm a front end web developer based in the beautiful Australia 🐨☀️🌊
 I've spent years working with various web technologies such as HTML, CSS, Javascript and even a bit of PHP.
-I've been working with React.js (Next.js included) a tonne recently and often use Firebase for Authentication and Database services.
-I have a passion for building cool things and would spend every waking hour doing just that if I could.
+Recently, I've been working with React.js (Next.js included) a tonne and have been using Firebase for their Authentication and Database services.

 I've built projects ranging from [To Do Lists](https://remindable.netlify.app/) to a [Tutoring and Photography Business Website](alex-mirkovic.com).
 I even built a [Web based Chat App](https://cloaked.netlify.app/) to talk to my friends.